ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark

-\textbf{Evaluation on synthetic data.} We select 3 SOTA VIS methods, MinVIS~\cite{huang2022minvis}, GenVIS~\cite{heo2023genvis} and DVIS++~\cite{zhang2025dvis++} to demonstrate the versatility of our proposed ELVIS framework;the results are shown in~\cref{tab:results_segm_synth}.
+We select 3 SOTA VIS methods, MinVIS~\cite{huang2022minvis}, GenVIS~\cite{heo2023genvis} and DVIS++~\cite{zhang2025dvis++} to demonstrate the versatility of our proposed ELVIS framework; the results are shown in~\cref{tab:results_segm_synth}.
 For MinVIS and GenVIS, we allow the backbones to be finetuned, while for DVIS++, we first train its segmenter network and then we freeze it to train its tracker network.
 For each of these methods, we use the same training configurations as stated in the respective works.
 We implement both a CNN backbone and a Transformer backbone to further validate the flexible application of ELVIS.
-We implement the popular ResNet-50~\cite{he2016resnet} for the CNN backbone experiments, while for the Transformer backbone experiments, we select the SWIN-L~\cite{Liu2021swin} backbone for MinVIS and GenVIS and ViT-L~\cite{dosovitskiy202ViT} backbone for DVIS++.
-It is clear that ELVIS improves performances across all metrics; we show significant improvements to AP$_{50}$ and AP$_{75}$ demonstrating that our method produces segmentation masks with higher Intersection-over-Union (IoU) accuracy.
-The improvements to AR show that ELVIS reduces the number of false negatives.
-Moreover, the increase in AP$_{M}$ demonstrates that incorporating the enhancement decoder enables the models to better detect and segment medium-sized instances that were previously obscured by low-light degradations.
+For the CNN backbone experiments we employ the popular ResNet-50~\cite{he2016resnet} (R50), while for the Transformer backbone experiments, we select the SWIN-L~\cite{Liu2021swin} backbone for MinVIS and GenVIS and ViT-L~\cite{dosovitskiy202ViT} backbone for DVIS++.
+It is clear that ELVIS improves performances across all metrics; we show significant improvements to AP$_{50}$ and AP$_{75}$ demonstrating that our method produces masks with higher Intersection-over-Union (IoU) accuracy.
+The improvements to AR show that ELVIS also reduces false negatives.

-\textbf{Evaluation on real low-light data.} In our preliminary experiments on real low-light videos, we observe promising improvements in both AP and AR.
-However, the overall scores in~\cref{tab:results_segm_lmots} are noticeably lower than those in~\cref{tab:results_segm_synth}, which correspond to the synthetic experiments.
-This can be attributed to the fact that LMOT-S contains highly challenging scenes with numerous moving instances and severe occlusions, leading to many identity switches (see Supplementary Materials).
-Nevertheless, we confirm that ELVIS yields qualitative improvements, as shown in~\cref{fig:visual_comparison_lmots_frames_segms}, by increasing the number of correct detections while reducing false positives.
-Moreover, our method decreases the number of identity swaps—a key issue in the LMOT-S benchmark—demonstrating its ability to adapt existing methods to extremely challenging real-world data.